hrvojejurisic/Prepros-Docs/contents/projects.md

 __2. Using [ + ] button.__

-You can add new project to Prepros by clicking the plus icon on the title bar of app window.
+You can add new project to Prepros by clicking the plus icon on the bottom of the sidebar.

 ![Using plus icon to add new project](img/projects/plus-icon.jpg)